jackocnr/intl-tel-input/README.md

 ```

 **isValidNumber**
 Check if the current number is valid based on its length - [see example](https://intl-tel-input.com/examples/validation-practical.html), which should be sufficient for most use cases.
 See `isValidNumberPrecise` (DANGEROUS) for more precise validation, but the advantage of `isValidNumber` is that it is much more future-proof as while countries around the world regularly update their number rules, they rarely change their number lengths.
 If this method returns `false`, you can use `getValidationError` to get more information.
-Respects the `validationNumberType` option (which is set to "MOBILE" by default).
+Respects the `validationNumberTypes` option (which is set to `["MOBILE"]` by default).
 Requires the [utils script to be loaded](#loading-the-utilities-script).
 ```js
 const isValid = iti.isValidNumber();
 ```
 Returns: `true`/`false`

 **isValidNumberPrecise** ⚠️ DANGEROUS
 Check if the current number is valid using precise matching rules for each country/area code etc - [see example](https://intl-tel-input.com/examples/validation.html).
 Note that these rules change each month for various countries around the world, so you need to be careful to constantly keep the plugin up-to-date (e.g. via an automated script) else <ins>you will start rejecting valid numbers</ins>.
 For a simpler and more future-proof form of validation, see `isValidNumber` above.
 If validation fails, you can use `getValidationError` to get more information.
+Respects the `validationNumberTypes` option (which is set to `["MOBILE"]` by default).
 Requires the [utils script to be loaded](#loading-the-utilities-script).
 ```js
 const isValid = iti.isValidNumberPrecise();
 ```